lale-help/lale-help/README.md

 #### Debugging

-* if you suspect timing issues, insert a `sleep 2` before the command that fails.
-When you're sure that's the issue, convert it to a `wait_for_$element_name$` [command to be more robust](https://github.com/natritmeyer/site_prism#waiting-for-an-element-to-exist-on-a-page) which waits for the required element to show up on the page.
-Leaving hard-coded `sleep`commands in the code slow down the spec execution and are never 100% sure to fix the problem, as the time it can take for something to happen is sometimes unpredictable, especially when specs are parallelized on a machine.

 * look at the screenshots in `tmp/capybara` that are created automatically at every test failure (we use the capybara-screenshot gem for that).
+The path to the file is linked in the test output as well.
 Create a screenshot manually with `show!` or `save_and_open_page` to inspect an image/the HTML of the page at any time step.

 * use `Capybara.pry` to start a shell / debugger in the context of the page.
 From there, use standard capybara API to inspect the page (like `find('some-css-selector')`).
 Type `exit` to let the spec continue.